nabakolu/4x-Games-Victoria-3-Multiplayer-Mod/README.md

 - NEconomy:
     - Maximum Trade Route level increased to 250
     - Trade route economy of scale Cap increased to 61
+- NPops:
+    - Migration pull from available arable land employment increased from 0.5 to 0.75
+    - Migration pull from available arable land employment cap increased from 30 to 100

 #### Diplomatic Actions ####
 - All diplomatic actions between players have no relations requirement
+- Foreign Investment Agreement Opportunity System bug fixed
+- Bug where Overlords couldn't give their own states to their own subjects unless the state in question is both not incorporated and not primary homeland.
+Changed to be that primary homeland states can't be given away unless they are incorporated
+- Bug where Overlords could erroneously enforce military access on their own subjects who are at war with said Overlord

 #### Diplomatic Plays ####
 - All diplomatic plays between players have no relations requirement